billerickson/EA-Starter/README.md

 |-- editor-style.scss    # styles that apply only to backend editor
 ```

+#### Icon Font
+A custom icon font has been created using [IcoMoon](https://icomoon.io).
+A demo page showing all available icons is in /assets/icons/demo.html.
+To use an icon, add the appropriate class to an item (ex: `<i class="icon-facebook"></i>`).

+To add additional icons:
+1. Create a free account at [IcoMoon](https://icomoon.io).
+2. Click "Manage Projects" ([screenshot](https://cl.ly/3y242K2j2243)), then click "New Project" at the bottom.
+3. Click "Import Icons" in top left, and upload the file found in `/assets/icons/selection.json`.
+This will load all the current icons.
+4. Click "Import Icons" and upload new icons.
+They should be a square, black and white SVG with no borders/outlines.
+If there's an issue with the file, IcoMoon will let you know.
+You can find icons at [The Noun Project](https://thenounproject.com/).
+5. Once you've added your new icons, click "Generate Font" in bottom right corner, then click "Download".
+You'll get an `icomoon.zip` file.
+6. Unzip this file, and rename the resulting directory to `icons`.
+Replace the `/assets/icons` directory in the repo with your new icons directory.
+7. Copy the contents of `/assets/icons/style.css`, and paste in `/assets/scss/partials/_icons.scss`.
+Change the relative URL to the font files from `fonts/` to `../icons/fonts/`.
+This should be relative to the FINAL css file (`/assets/css/main.css`), not the SCSS partial.
+8. Rebuild the site's stylesheet using your preferred tool (CodeKit, Prepos, grunt...).

 ### Contribution Workflow
 1. Create an issue for your bug/feature if one doesn't already exist